July 4th Freedom Celebration

 Free to Attend

-The 4th of July Freedom Celebration is absolutely FREE to attend thanks to wonderful community sponsors including: Tropicana Evansville, Ford, Mulzer Crushed Stone, Homes2 Suites by HIlton Evansville, 104.1 WIKY radio, HAFER, CHA Consulting, TSF Inc., Advanced Disposal and the Growth Alliance for Greater Evansville.
+The 4th of July Freedom Celebration is absolutely FREE to attend thanks to wonderful community sponsors including: Tropicana Evansville, Ford, Mulzer Crushed Stone, Home2 Suites by Hillton Evansville, 104.1 WIKY radio, HAFER, CHA Consulting, TSF Inc., Advanced Disposal and the Growth Alliance for Greater Evansville.

-If watching from a distance, tune into 104.1 FM to listen to the patriotic soundtrack in harmony with the fireworks display
+If watching from a distance, tune into 104.1 FM to listen to a mix of contemporary and patriotic music in harmony with the fireworks display.

 Attendees are welcome to bring folding chairs, cameras, blankets, small umbrellas, baby strollers, diaper bags for small children, and small personal items.
 All items will be subject to search by law enforcement on-site.

 Items NOT Permitted

 Illegal substances, glass containers, skateboards, scooters, or personal motorized vehicles, lasers, bicycles, carts, fireworks, toy guns, water guns, helium balloons, illegal substances, non-collapsible chairs, large tents, pets (except for service animals), drones or remote control aircraft, and aerosol containers are not permitted within the event.
 Unauthorized solicitations, sampling or giveaways, or unauthorized vending is also not allowed.

 What happens if I am caught discharging fireworks?

 Vanderburgh County Code 12.24.010(u) prohibits the possession or discharge of fireworks within a county maintained park.
 The City of Evansville further restricts the use of fireworks within the corporate limits.
 The Evansville Municipal Code regulating fireworks may be found here.